Berki65/WordFlow/README.md

  This project is licensed under the MIT License.
 You are free to use, modify, and distribute this code under the terms of the license.

 ## Final Words
 This project is part of my course on **Open-Source Software** at **Seoul National University of Science and Technology (SeoulTech)**.
-It is designed to showcase how open-source development can contribute to language learning innovations.
-Your feedback and contributions are welcome!
+It demonstrates how open-source development can contribute to innovations in language learning.
+Your feedback and contributions are greatly appreciated!